hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 A more detailed guide on how to choose your resources is available in the next chapter.
 Beware that by launching any app you will end up in a regular queue, so requesting a large amount of resources might result in a long queue time.

-- Cluster: allows choosing between one of our Tier-2 clusters in production, namely :ref:`Genius or wICE <kul_tier2>`
+- Cluster: allows choosing between one of our :ref:`Tier-2 clusters <kul_tier2>` in production, namely Genius or wICE
 - Account: the credit account you want to deduct the credits from.
   The accounts associated with your VSC number will be displayed in a dropdown menu.
 - Partition: you can choose any of the existing partitions on both clusters.